darwin-dcsa/darwin-dcsa.github.io/content/meet-the-dcsa.md

         dcsa_secretary AT darwin.cam.ac.uk<br/>
         David O'SHEA (they/them) <br/>
         <p align="justify">
-Hi I'm David and I'm a Physics PhD student from Essex working on defect centres in diamond- in short, I get to shoot lasers at diamonds.
+Hi, I'm David, and I'm a Physics PhD student from Essex working on defect centres in diamonds- in short, I get to shoot lasers at diamonds.
 When I’m not stuck in a windowless lab I'm usually playing bass, reading books, or building Lego.<br><br>

 The Secretary is the administrator of the committee and the Vice President (chair meetings and run the committee in the absence of the President).
 They run DCSA elections, take meeting minutes, and ensure that up-to-date records of the DCSA’s affairs are maintained, including policy documents and the DCSA Constitution, Schedule, & Regulations.
 The Secretary also sits on the Buildings & Grounds and the Darwin College Society Committees; and is in charge of the TV room and its bookings.
         </p>